briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

     rules, and is stopped due to the inoperability of such vehicle;

-    3. _(3)_ A driver is using a voice operated or hands-free device which allows the driver to maintain both hands on the vehicle’s steering device while the vehicle is operating; or
+    3. _(3)_ A driver is using a voice operated or hands-free device which allows the driver to maintain both hands on the vehicle's steering device while the vehicle is operating; or

     4. _(4)_ Safety and public service personnel, employed by a governmental